Marketing Communications Today is a resource for marketing communications

 organizations have achieved by tapping into government resources and opportunities.

-services and programs; successful nominations of federal advisory committee members;
+and programs; successful nominations of federal advisory committee members; earned

-earned media placements; social media support; and the receipt of proactive ideas
+media placements; social media support; and the receipt of proactive ideas from

-of Asher Agency’s Washington D.C. office and has more than 30 years of business
+Asher Agency’s Washington D.C. office and has more than 30 years of business networking,

 Take a quick skim through LinkedIn for the position title of Marketing Specialist.